2hwk/Q2K/README.md

 ## Credit

-Credit to Jack Humbert (QMK Firmware) and _spindle/ahtn (keyplus), without which this would not be possible.
-I'm just riding on their coat tails really.
+Credit to Jack Humbert + QMK Firmware Contributors and _spindle/ahtn + keyplus contributors, without which this would not be possible.